 You will notice the the count line is shown, but due to the scale the other lines are suppressed at the bottom on the chart.
 Lets fix this

-Your result should now look like this
+Your result should now look like this.
+Ensure that the Right-Axis is checked on the Axis tab.

 Let's now compare KPIs at different time periods using the timeshift operator.
 The timeshift operator shifts the time series of your query.
 It's very useful to compare across multiple time periods.